beautiful-code/bc-website/content/articles/enforcing-server-only-execution-boundaries-nextjs.md

 ### Build-Time Module Separation Enforcement

 Next.js enforces the server-client boundary at build time using the 'use server' and 'use client' directives combined with module graph analysis.
-When a module marked with 'use server' is imported into a client component, the bundler replaces the actual implementation with a lightweight RPC stub.
+When a module marked with 'use server' is imported into a client component, the bundler replaces the actual implementation with a lightweight Remote Procedure Call (RPC) stub.
 Any attempt to import server-only modules like database clients or private keys into client code triggers a build failure before deployment.

 This compile-time guarantee means security boundaries are enforced by the framework, not code review.
 Tools like the server-only package make this explicit by throwing errors if server modules accidentally get bundled for the client.
 The build process becomes a security gate that prevents privileged code from ever reaching browsers, even if a developer makes a mistake in the import chain.